Ringside Café: History

 The bar first opened in 1897 as the Board of Trade Saloon, named for the nearby Columbus Board of Trade Building (no longer extant).
 The original building caught fire and was destroyed in 1909; the cause of the fire was unknown.
 In 1910, the owner E. Mithoff Nicholas rebuilt on the same site, hiring Carl Howell of Columbus-based firm Howell & Thomas.
 Howell was previously part of the prominent Yost & Packard firm, and had joined with James Thomas in 1908.
 The architectural design was unusual for the time, especially for such noted architects to design a bar.
 The new bar was named the Chamber of Commerce Cafe and Rathskeller, carved in stone above the doorway.

 By May 1910, the Chamber of Commerce (the former Board of Trade) objected to its name associated with the bar.
 The offending top portion of bar's signage was then obscured, replaced with carved grapes and vines.
 The bar was replaced by the Jolly Gargoyle on March 6, 1920, serving as a tea house and antique shop while prohibition was a national law.
 Columbus reportedly did not take the alcohol ban too seriously, and beverages served there potentially had alcohol.
 One reporter claimed the tea house was named for stone gargoyles set over the doorway, which a truck knocked off the building.
 Jolly Gargoyle celebrated its ninth year of operation in March 1929.

 The business was successful through prohibition, though it changed hands several times.
-In the 1930s, Al Haft, a professional wrestling promoter, purchased the tavern and renamed it the Ringside.
-In the 1960s, Clem Ambrose purchased the business.
+In July 1933, Al Haft, a professional wrestling promoter, purchased the tavern with John McNamara and renamed it the Ringside.
+In the 1960s, Clem Amorose purchased the business.
 He appreciated the bar's atmosphere; it reminded him of a busy New York deli.
 He purchased a reproduction of a George Bellows painting depicting a gritty boxing match in New York; Bellows himself was Columbus-born and a New York City enthusiast.
 The Bellows reproduction still hangs inside above the main entrance.
-Ambrose renamed it Clem's Ringside, and operated the business for about three decades.
+Amorose renamed it Clem's Ringside, and operated the business for about three decades.

-The bar was sold and closed in January 1992 with Ambrose in poor health; he died about a year later.
+The bar was sold and closed in January 1992 with Amorose in poor health; he died about a year later.
 It reopened that July with three new owners.
 The bar is currently owned by Adrian Rosu.

 In 2012, the Columbus Landmarks Foundation released a book Historic Columbus Taverns: The Capital City’s Most Storied Saloons, which features Ringside Café.
 For several years around the release date, the authors gave tours of remaining taverns in the city, including Ringside.

 During the COVID-19 pandemic in Columbus, Ohio, the bar closed, though it offered carryout and delivery services.
 Some of the business's rent payments were deferred.
 In May 2020, the business planned to reopen its outdoor patio with tables spaced seven feet apart, and using disposable menus and utensils, without requiring the use of masks.
 Ringside delayed the plan in late May, when the George Floyd protests had a violent beginning in Downtown Columbus.